-Are you the driver who has everything prepared from food to fuel, are you the driver who travels somewhere on a whim hoping for the best or are you the annoying passenger?
+Are you the driver who has everything prepared from food to fuel, the driver who travels somewhere on a whim hoping for the best, or are you the annoying passenger?

 Going on a staycation holiday is fun, the bags are packed, the car is loaded and you’re ready to go, but 20 miles into your journey it hits you.
 The person you’re travelling with has several annoying car habits, but which type of road tripper are you?

 There’s nothing better than a good road trip right?
 And you love stopping every 50 miles or so to take a break from driving perhaps stopping at a service station or a landmark on your route to prolong your journey, even if your passengers don’t want to.
 You’re less likely to be found on the motorway and are more likely to drive the scenic route.